 When looking for a part-time job, students take into consideration what job would best build a resume for their post-graduation career, potential pay rates and how much time they have to dedicate to a job while balancing school and college life.
 Students may benefit from gaining career-relevant experience or holistic, applicable job skills pre-graduation to better prepare them for the future.

-“I got a job here because there are a lot of jobs on campus that provide opportunities in the kind of career I want to look at,” said Seamus Coon, a sophomore young adult and adolescent integrated language arts education major.
+“I got a job here because there are a lot of jobs on campus that provide opportunities in the kind of career I want to look at,” Seamus Coon, a sophomore young adult and adolescent integrated language arts education major said.
 “I’m in education, and I’ve worked in the Learning Commons as a tutor and as a peer facilitator in the Honors College, and those experiences have been very long term, positive career-aiding experiences for me.”

 Students can find on-campus job applications through a variety of avenues depending where on campus they wish to work.
 Most jobs are available through Handshake, the campus-wide job posting system to which Bowling Green students access a free account through their BGSU email address, and some are available through internal applications and campus connections.

-“During orientation my freshman year, BGSU Dining had a stand, and they told me they worked with students and had flexible hours, and that’s honestly all I needed to hear,” said Alex Voght, a sophomore human development and family studies major who cashiers at the Falcon’s Nest in the Bowen-Thompson Student Union.
+“During orientation my freshman year, BGSU Dining had a stand, and they told me they worked with students and had flexible hours, and that’s honestly all I needed to hear,” Alex Voght, a sophomore human development and family studies major who cashiers at the Falcon’s Nest in the Bowen-Thompson Student Union said.
 “I figured since they were on-campus they’d be more willing to work with me and my schedule, so if I needed time off for an extracurricular or to study for an exam, they would help me out.”

 Students looking to get a job on-campus or to get help finding a career after college have many internal resources available to them.
 The Kuhlin Hub for Career Design and Connections is a campus hotspot for career advice from expert professional coaches and connections to alumni working for companies nationwide that want to hire BGSU students.